Dimitris112/Dimitris112/README.md

 ### Hi there 👋
- Graduated in 2016 from IEK AKmi in Athens,Greece where I studied Software Engineering for 2 years and completed the *Software Engineering Programme* in collaboration with **Pearson**.
+I graduated in 2016 from IEK AKmi in Athens,Greece where I studied Software Engineering for 2 years.
+Additionally, I completed the *Software Engineering Programme* in collaboration with **Pearson**.
 This was 3.000 years ago..
 I was there.

  As of January 2024 I am studying in Code Institute to become a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">